open-policy-agent/opa/docs/content/policy-performance.md

 1. The expression containing the comprehension does not include a `with` statement.
 1. The expression containing the comprehension is not negated.
 1. The comprehension body is safe when considered independent from the outer query.
-1. The comprehension body closes over at least one variable in the outer query and none of these variables appear as outputs in references or `walk()` calls.
+1. The comprehension body closes over at least one variable in the outer query and none of these variables appear as outputs in references or `walk()` calls or inside nested comprehensions.

 The following examples show cases that are NOT indexed: